 The minor in music is a good option for students who love music and wish to continue to study it, but intend to major in another area.
 The coursework consists of the first part of the major coursework: first-year music theory and musicianship, music history, lessons, and ensemble.
 All other music coursework is also open to minors (with prerequisites).
 Most students spread the music minor coursework across three years or four years as they complete their major, but it can sometimes be completed in two years.
 The credits required to complete the music minor fit within the usual 128 credits required for a degree at AMU.

 Does the music department participate in liturgical musical activities?

 Yes!
 The cultivation liturgical music tradition of the Church is an institutional commitment for the department of music at AMU.
-We participate in Masses at the Ave Maria Oratory, and we frequently participate in liturgies at various parishes in the region.
+We participate in Masses at the Ave Maria Catholic Church, and we frequently participate in liturgies at various parishes in the region.

 What instruments are available for student practice, instruction, and performance?

 Steinway Model A